So as I said last week, I was in a blog slump.

 Then I had a light bulb moment.

-I was cleaning the basement last week with the girls (see, good things do come of cleaning house!) and Anna brought this item to my attention:
+I was cleaning the basement last week with the girls and my oldest brought this item to my attention:

 It might be hard to tell from this picture but this is a chalkboard surface over basically a piece of very thin plywood.
-I asked her where we got it, as it had been in her "school" area of the basement and she said that I bought it at a garage sale.Ummm no.
+I asked her where we had gotten it, as it had been in her "school" area of the basement and she said that I had bought it at a garage sale.Ummm no.

 I never would have paid for this.